 - Multi-purpose and community rooms

-The new facility will be built directly west of the current City Hall, just off of Interstate 25.Funding
+The new facility is built directly west of the current City Hall, just east of Interstate 25.

-- The 2 percent marijuana tax
+- The 4 percent marijuana tax

-- ½ percent sales tax
+- 1/2 percent sales tax

 - Annual $1.7 million general fund transfer